-Description: similar to Popany, but no detailed description available.
+Description - similar to Popany but no detailed description is available.

 Developed by Tasglobal Seeds, Benetas produces high forage yields with good early spring vigour.
-Benatas is later flowering than Popany and has improved cold tolerance during vegetative growth (has survived to -7° C).
-It is also tolerant of moderate waterlogging.
-These characteristics make it especially suited to cooler, higher-rainfall regions.
+It is later-flowering than Popany and has improved cold tolerance during vegetative growth, where it has survived to -7°C. It is also tolerant of moderate waterlogging.
+These characteristics make it especially suited to cooler, higherrainfall regions.

-No disease-resistance data is currently available.
+No disease resistance data is currently available.